SimpliMinimalist/project/blueprint.md

     *   View a list of all products on the home screen.
     *   Edit existing products.
     *   Delete existing products.
     *   **Reset Form:** Added a reset button to the app bar of the "Add/Edit Product" screen.
 This allows users to clear all input fields and selected photos at once after a confirmation dialog.
+The validation is no longer triggered on reset.
 *   **Search and Navigation:**
     *   Implemented a search screen to filter products by name.
     *   Enabled navigation from the search results to the "Edit Product" screen.